Multi-volume author, Diamond Wilson, introduces us to Dangers in the Desert:

 Even though this book is ostensibly aimed at the YA market, I had several hours of reading pleasure as a senior adult.
 I enjoyed this story and the first volume The Caves of Qumran so much, I hope there will be a third volume.
 With enough encouragement from us, the readers, it could happen.

 Dangers in the Desert gets a score of 4.8/5 stars.
-The handful of spelling errors is the only thing preventing a higher score.

 You can follow the author: